VacCrow/vaccrow.github.io/guides/savages/eden/E12S_Part2.md

 <h2><a id='ABDualApocalypse'>Dual Apocalypse:</a></h2>

 This time, two orbs of light will appear in the middle and move to opposite sides before rotating around the area in the same direction.
 They will move 5 times before the explosions happen.
-Futhermore in this phase, *Oracle of Darkness* will use **Cataclysm** toward a random cardinal point, not tied to the orbs of light locations/movements like in Singular Apocalypse.
+Furthermore in this phase, *Oracle of Darkness* will use **Cataclysm** toward a random cardinal point, not tied to the orbs of light locations/movements like in Singular Apocalypse.

 </div>